Bira/octopus-carnival/projects/gurps-xcom-reports.md

 - [First Research Phase][7]: This both details the research system I used in the campaign and tells you how the first research phase went.

-- **Operation DARK JUDAS, Part 1**: Strike One's second operation, which took place in Brazil.
+- **Operation DARK JUDAS**: Strike One's second operation, which took place in Brazil.

   - [Part 1][8]